 Whether you have just had the well head open for inspection, you have had work done on the well or well head, flood water has recently submerged your water well, or you have decided to start using a well that has sat dormant for a period of time... you really should disinfect the well before use!

-Below you will find a simplified list of instructions on how to properly disinfect a drinking water well.
+Below you will find a simplified list of instructions on how to properly disinfect a drinking water well using a template and nucleation assisted crystalization process.
 Please keep in mind, though, that all wells have differences and no two well water situations are exactly alike.
 So, if this list does not provide you with enough guidance, contact your local environmental department and they can usually provide you either with more detailed instructions on their web site or the names of reputable, licensed well water professionals in your area.

 - Pump water from the well before disinfecting allowing all sediment, debris and other visible 'junk' to flow out of the well.
 Leaving that stuff in the well during the disinfection process diminishes the cleansing effect of the chlorine bleach.